Aenigmastacus: Taxonomy

 Aenigmastacus crandalli was described as a new genus and species in the Journal of Crustacean Biology by Rodney Feldmann, Carrie Schweitzer and John Leahy in 2011.
 The genus name, Aenigmastacus, derives from the Latin aenigma, meaning "inexplicable", and the name of the genus Astacus, which is frequently used as a suffix for genus names of crayfish.
 The specific epithet crandalli commemorates the crayfish expert Keith A. Crandall of George Washington University.

 The chief distinction between the Northern Hemisphere superfamily Astacoidea and the Southern Hemisphere superfamily Parastacoidea is usually the form of the genitalia, but these have not been preserved in any known specimen of Aenigmastacus.
 Feldmann et al. therefore relied on the form of the telson, which has a diaeresis (division into two halves) in Astacoidea, but none in Parastacoidea; this distinction was noted by Thomas Henry Huxley, Martin Glaessner and Horton H. Hobbs, Jr. While no diaeresis is visible on the telson of Aenigmastacus, a diaeresis on the uropods, which is seen in both superfamilies, is preserved in some specimens of Aenigmastacus, suggesting that its apparent absence from the telson is not merely an artefact of preservation.

 Biogeography

 Fossils of freshwater crayfish are extremely rare.
-Only 13 species are known in total, and only two from North America – Pacifastacus chenoderma (Astacidae) and Procambarus primaevus (Cambaridae) – both of which belong to families still represented in North America.
+Only 13 species are known in total, and only two from North America, the Astacidae species Pacifastacus chenoderma and the Cambaridae species Procambarus primaevus, both of which belong to families still represented in North America.
 Aenigmastacus, by contrast, belongs to the Southern Hemisphere family Parastacidae, and is that family's only Northern Hemisphere representative.